makkus/freckles/README.rst

 * uses the same configuration for your Linux and MacOS workstation as well as Vagrant machines, containers, etc.
 * support for systems where you don't have root/sudo access via the conda_ package manager (or nix_, with some limitations)
 * declarative scripting
+* 'self-loading' containers
 * direct support for all ansible_ modules and roles

 Examples
 --------

-Best to show what *freckles* is, and what it can do using examples, right?
+Probably best to show what *freckles* is, and what it can do using examples.
+Who has time for anything else, right?
 Do not try those below examples at home, as they'll install loads of packages you most likely don't need.

 Chapter #1, where we checkout our dotfiles and setup our development machine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^